Coronavirus Symptoms: Defining Mild, Moderate And Severe

 It can take years for such guidelines to be issued for a newly identified disease, according to Dr. Sandro Galea, an epidemiologist and dean of the Boston University School of Public Health.

-Nonetheless, there are some preliminary definitions, which can be helpful in understanding the range of symptoms.
+Nonetheless, there are some preliminary definitions that can be helpful in understanding the range of symptoms.

 Mild

-In 80% of known cases, COVID-19 causes mild to moderate illness, according to a report of a joint World Health Organization (WHO)-China mission of 25 infectious disease experts held in China late last month.
+In 80% of known cases, COVID-19 causes mild to moderate illness, according to a report of a joint World Health Organization-China mission of 25 infectious disease experts held in China late last month.

 At a press conference on March 9, Maria Van Kerkhove, technical lead of the WHO Health Emergencies Program, had this to say about the symptoms for a so-called "mild" case: "This mild infection starts normally with a fever, although it may take a couple of days to get a fever.
 You will have some respiratory symptoms; you have some aches and pains.
 You'll have a dry cough.
 This is what the majority of individuals will have."

-"Nothing that will make you feel like you need to run to a hospital," says Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
+It is "nothing that will make you feel like you need to run to a hospital," says Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.

 A mild case of COVID-19 in and of itself is not dangerous.
-But in some cases — more commonly in older people and in people with underlying health issues — a mild case can progress to a moderate case that could need some supportive care such as fluids for dehydration, typically in an ER or urgent care center, especially if hospitals are overwhelmed by the most acute cases.
+But in some cases — more commonly in older people and in people with underlying health issues — a mild case can progress to a moderate case that could require some supportive care such as fluids for dehydration, typically in an emergency room or urgent care center, especially if hospitals are overwhelmed by the most acute cases.

 Moderate

-Some patients also experience shortness of breath – although that can occur in various ways.
+Some patients also experience shortness of breath, although that can occur in various ways.
 "Shortness of breath is a wide spectrum and whether we consider treatment will be based on how short of breath they are, their age and other health conditions," says Galea.

-"Is it shortness of breath after climbing a flight of stairs or when there's no activity — for example, when you're just sitting in a chair," says Dr. Theresa Madaline, hospital epidemiologist at the Montefiore Health System in New York City.
+"Is it shortness of breath after climbing a flight of stairs or when there's no activity — for example, when you're just sitting in a chair?" says Dr. Theresa Madaline, hospital epidemiologist at the Montefiore Health System in New York City.

 In either case, there's cause for concern with a confirmed or suspected COVID-19 case.
 "Shortness of breath [with this virus] is a symptom to always check with a health care provider.
 Period," says Dr. Kenneth E. Lyn-Kew, a pulmonologist in the Section of Critical Care Medicine and Department of Medicine at National Jewish Health in Denver.